 Birds and bears eat the fruit; grouse, moose and sheep eat the leaves.

-Kinnikinick was smoked in a sacred pipe, carrying the smoker’s prayers to the Great Spirit.
-It was also made into a tea to treat inflammation of the urinary tract, kidney stones, back sprains and other infections.
-Native American tribes powdered the leaves and applied them to sores.
-The berries were made into a tea that was used to ward off obesity and eaten as emergency food.
+Kinnikinick is smoked in a sacred pipe, carrying the smoker’s prayers to the Great Spirit.
+It is also made into a tea to treat inflammation of the urinary tract, kidney stones, back sprains and other infections.

 The leaves are used to help increase urine, and as an antiseptic for urinary tract infections.
 In Sweden and Russia the tannins in the leaves have been used for tanning leather.